-Fall is fast approaching and with it comes all things apple.
-This recipe works well with many varieties of apples so get ready for picking and all things apple.
+Fall is fast approaching, and with it comes all things apple.
+This recipe works well with many varieties of apples, so get ready for picking and all things apple.
 Does your family like apples?
 My family loves apples and just can not get enough of them.
 Have you tried any of my other apple recipes?
 Apple Dumplings, Homemade Applesauce, Apple Cobbler Recipe, and this recipe are just a few of our favorites.

 How to make Apple Chips

-Recipe notes and tips
+Recipe notes and helpful tips

 - These chips are best enjoyed right out of the oven as the humidity in the air will rehydrate them a little bit.
-They are still delicious but they will be somewhat chewy.
+They are still delicious, but they will be somewhat chewy.

-- You can use any apple to make apple chips however my three favorites are Braeburn, Pink Lady (also known as Cripps Pink) and Granny Smith.
-They crisp better and curl more making a great appearance.
+- You can use any apple to make apple chips.
+However, my three favorites are Braeburn, Pink Lady (also known as Cripps Pink), and Granny Smith.
+They crisp better and curl more, making a great appearance.

-The best apples for Apple Chips
+The best apples to use

 SWEET APPLES